Punorjonmo Universe: Punorjonmo: Director's Cut

 On 10 August, Channel I announced that they will release the Director's cut version of Punorjonmo series.
-The all parts of the universe will air together in a series of 11 eposode's form on their OTT platform iScreen.
+The all parts of the universe will air together in a series of 11 episode's form on their OTT platform iScreen.
 The series was aired on iScreen on 17 August 2023.

 Unitiled Spin-off Series

 After the release of Punorjonmo: Antim Porbo, audience was confused and had many questions after the end of the last sequel.
-Then director Vicky Zahed said that the universe will get a "Rafsan Haque" web series that will be available on iScreen.
+Director Vicky Zahed said that the universe will get a "Rafsan Haque" web series which will be available on iScreen.